Ground vibration monitoring in mine blasting

 SEMAM uses three SWARM devices with batteries for this project to measure the ground vibrations at the copper mine site.
 “It is so useful for us that we can still do the measurements even when the SWARM cannot connect to any kind of network while in the desert.

 The SWARM keeps measuring and storing its data until it comes online.
 At the mining site, we make a quick measurement, go to the office, download the data and then analyze it.
 The Omnidots solution is really easy to use.
 You can install the device on the ground or the wall, and the reports can easily be shared with our clients.
 We especially use the ‘Export into Excel’ feature very often,” explains Nicolás.

 “Omnidots is a strong vibration monitoring solution.
 You can use it in most weather conditions and it is resistant to dust.”

 Stolen SWARM device

 “We recently had a setback.
 A SWARM device was stolen.
-Luckily all the data from the SWARM was still available in the Honeycomb platform.
-So we only needed to replace this SWARM device for a new one.”
+Luckily, all the SWARM data was still available in the Honeycomb platform.
+So we only needed to replace this SWARM device with a new one.”
 That SWARM is now useless for other people because Omnidots stopped the subscription for the stolen device.
-And now when the device is turned on we can collect accurate data on the positioning and timing of this monitor with its built-in integrated GPS sensor.
+And now, when the device is turned on, we can collect accurate data on the positioning and timing of this monitor with its built-in integrated GPS sensor.

-“For us Omnidots is a great solution.
-This device is so useful for our clients.
-A real-time platform and reports we can easily share.
-In the past we had so many problems, when we used accelerometers or similar laboratory analyzers.
+“For us, Omnidots is a great solution.
+This device is so useful for our clients—a real-time platform and reports we can easily share.
+In the past, we had many problems using accelerometers or similar laboratory analyzers.
 These were too sensitive to the weather and dust.
-You can better use these in a laboratory, but not in a mine.”
+You can better use these in a laboratory but not in a mine.”